xapple/crest4/README.md

     from crest4 import Classify
     # Create a new instance #
     get_tax = Classify('~/data/sequences.fasta', num_threads=16)
-    # Run the simliarty search and classification #
+    # Run the similarity search and classification #
     get_tax()
     # Print the results #
     for name, query in get_tax.queries_by_id.items():